Grooming is a basic need for every dog, and we've partnered with Dogs for Good to guide you through how to groom your furry friend.

 Clipping your dog’s nails

 Keeping your dog's nails at a comfortable length is essential to their health and hygiene.
-When dogs’ nails get too long, it can cause them pain across their whole bodies.
+When dogs’ nails get too long, it can cause them pain across their whole body.
 It can lead to difficulty walking, lameness and even posture issues.

 - Claw-style or plier-style trimmers